Limiter Vs Compressor: Understanding The Differences And Best Applications

 Common Applications of a Limiter

-Limiters find applications in various audio production scenarios, where controlling the dynamic range is essential.
+Limiters find in various audio production scenarios, where controlling the dynamic range is essential.
 Some common uses of limiters include:

 1. Broadcasting and Podcasting: In broadcasting, limiters are often employed to ensure that the audio signal remains within a specific range, preventing sudden spikes or drops in volume.
 This helps maintain a consistent audio level for the audience, regardless of the content being broadcasted or the varying speakers’ volume levels.
 Similarly, in podcasting, limiters play a crucial role in maintaining audio clarity and preventing distortion.